owncloud/config-to-docs/README.md

 **Note:** Create and activate upfront a local docs branch to ease creating a pull request.

-The following example commands assume you have cloned `core` and `docs`.
+The following example commands assumes you have cloned `core` and `docs` and created and checked out a target branch in docs.

 ```
 php convert.php config:convert-adoc \